hartwigmedical/hmftools/sage/README.md

-coverage_bed | NA      | Write file with counts of depth of each base of the supplied bed file validation_stringency | STRICT  | SAM validation strategy: STRICT, SILENT, LENIENT include_mt | NA      | By default the mitochondrial DNA is not read but will be if this config is included
+coverage_bed | NA      | Write file with counts of depth of each base of the supplied bed file validation_stringency | STRICT  | SAM validation strategy: STRICT, SILENT, LENIENT include_mt | NA      | By default the mitochondrial DNA is not read but will be if this config is included sync_fragments | False | Where R1 and R2 in a fragment overlap, count only a single consensus base and base qual for that fragment

 The cardinality of `reference` must match `reference_bam`.